-The retreats are meant to help relieve a chronic shortage of Catholic U.S. Military chaplains, whose ranks are dwindling due to attrition: aging chaplains are reaching military retirement faster than they can be replaced.
+This retreat and the four earlier retreats of this type held by the AMS are meant to help relieve a chronic shortage of Catholic U.S. Military chaplains, whose ranks are dwindling due to attrition: aging chaplains are reaching military retirement faster than they can be replaced.
 Currently, some 205 priests are on active duty, fewer than half the number serving at the time of 9/11.